wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/kibana_ssl.rst

 NGINX is a popular open-source web server and reverse proxy known for its high performance, stability, rich feature set, simple configuration and low resource consumption.
 In this example, we will use it as a reverse proxy to provide encrypted and authenticated access to Kibana to the end users.

-.. note:: Many of the commands described below need to be executed with root user privileges.
+.. note:: All the commands described below need to be executed with root user privileges.

 .. note::
     The default port for the Kibana web interface is *5601*.
 This tutorial will make the *80* and *443* ports available for HTTP/HTTPS access.